 - Secondly, the reverse is also true.
 Some candidates are amazing at interviewing and may trick you into thinking they’re more qualified than they actually are.
-This leaves you at risk of making a bad hire, and bringing on board a new employee that simply can’t do the job.
+This leaves you at risk of making a bad hire and bringing on board a new employee who simply can’t do the job.

 That’s why we always recommend focusing on competency skills assessments and skills tests when hiring to ensure that remote workers can actually do the job.

-The correct answer – Yes, I make the hiring process steps clear for all remote candidates.
+The correct remote hiring method: Make the hiring process steps clear for all remote candidates.